 A general bylaw requiring town boards and commissions to consider the Community Development Plan when making decisions relative to the Plan.

-In the summer of 2007, recognizing the need to incorporate a more specific focus on resource efficiency and sustainability issues, the CDP Implementation Task Force convened to propose additions to the goals, policies and action steps included in this Plan.
+In the summer of 2007, recognizing the need to incorporate a more specific focus on resource efficiency and sustainability issues, the CDP Implementation Task Force reconvened to propose additions to the goals, policies and action steps included in this Plan.
 The 2008 CDP Amendments were adopted by the Planning Board on March 27, 2008.